Report From the Front: Private Equity Restructuring in the COVID Era

-Given this experience, we thought it might be helpful to our friends to both flag some themes that seem to be a constant in this new environment (see below) and provide detail around the outcomes our clients have been able to achieve (see one-page summaries presentation of some of these engagements).
+Given this experience, we thought it might be helpful to our friends to both flag some themes that seem to be a constant in this new environment (see below) and provide detail around the outcomes our clients have been able to achieve (see recent case studies of these engagements here).

 Themes Driving Private Equity Restructuring

 - Companies are running afoul of certain covenants, most usually liquidity and leverage covenants, as COVID-19 takes its toll in their marketplaces.